 Prior to joining USC in April 2006, Jeff was a Firefighter with the Sarasota County Fire Department in Sarasota, Florida.
 In 1995, he received an M.B.A. from the University of South Florida.
 Jeff is a National Fire Protection Agency (NFPA) Certified Fire Protection Specialist.

-Rodger has been employed with Tyco Fire Protection Products for over 27 years.
+Rodger has been employed with Johnson Controls for over 31 years.
 Rodger started his career as a Technical Representative and has held several positions within SimplexGrinnell.
 Positions include Sales, Field Sales Engineer and Sales Manager.
 Rodger’s current position is that of Director, Industry Relations.
-As Director of Industry Relations, Rodger represents Tyco worldwide and is able to devote his time to representing Tyco on various codes and standards committees as well as serving on various association and organization boards and committees.
-Rodger currently serves on the Board of Directors of the Automatic Fire Alarm Association, AFAA.
-He is also the Co-Chair of the AFAA Codes and Standards committee.
+As Director of Industry Relations.
+Rodger represents Johnson Controls worldwide and is able to devote his time to representing Johnson Controls on various codes and standards committees as well as serving on various association and organization boards and committees.
+Rodger currently serves as Vice-President on the Board of Directors of the Automatic Fire Alarm Association, AFAA.
 Rodger serves as Vice-Chair of the NEMA Signaling Section, 3SB.
 Rodger serves on the A117.1 Accessible and Usable Buildings and Facilities.

-Rodger has a BA in Psychology as well as holds certifications from Two Rivers Technologies as a Master in Telecommunications and Electronics Technology and Microprocessor Design from Eastern Technical.
+Rodger has a Bachelors Degree in Psychology from Evangelical Theological Seminary, holds certifications from Two Rivers Technologies as a Master in Telecommunications, and from Eastern Technical holds a certification in Electronics Technology and Microprocessor Design.
 Rodger holds NICET certification in both Fire Alarm and Special Hazard Layout.
 NICET level IV Fire Alarm Systems Certification and NICET level I Special Hazards Layout Certification.

 Rodger serves on many NFPA committees including;